IB or International Baccalaureate is an educational programme developed in 1968 with the support of UNESCO. It covers all levels of study:

 - It is not easy to study according to the programme.
 The student will be required to show independence and good research skills.

 The creators of the International Baccalaureate programme work closely with schools, colleges and universities around the world.
-The content of the courses, the grading system, and the requirements for applicants are being improved from year to year.
+The content of the courses, the IB programme grading system, and the requirements for applicants are being improved from year to year.
 The goal is to educate curious, smart and caring young people who will help to create a better and safer world based on intercultural understanding and respect.
-Guided by this common goal, universities have specific requirements for IB graduates.

-Most UK universities, including Oxford and Cambridge, accept IB as readily as they do the traditional English A-levels.
+- Most UK universities, including Oxford and Cambridge, accept IB as readily as they do the traditional English A-levels.

-In Canada, for example, some universities enrol graduates of the International Baccalaureate directly to the second year.
+- In Canada, for example, some universities enrol graduates of the International Baccalaureate directly to the second year.

-Some countries, such as Turkey and Peru, do not consider DP to be the equivalent of a high school diploma.
+- Some countries, such as Turkey and Peru, do not consider DP to be the equivalent of a high school diploma.
 So there can be problems with admission to local universities.

-Australian universities are happy to accept IB diplomas and often offer scholarships and credits to those who have high IB scores.
+- Australian universities are happy to accept IB diplomas and often offer scholarships and credits to those who have high IB scores.

-In France and China, students after the International Baccalaureate can also enter universities without difficulties.
+- In France and China, students after the International Baccalaureate can also enter universities without difficulties.

 The British International School was first accredited as an IB Learning Center in 2002.
 Since then, we have successfully passed every re-accreditation.
 You can get an International Baccalaureate diploma in our School 3.
 Pupils study the programme from the twelfth to the thirteenth year under the guidance of experienced coordinators.
 No matter how difficult the learning may seem, the results of our graduates are usually very high.
 For many years, The British International School 3 continues to outperform global averages, both with the school average IB result and subject average grade results.
-The world average IB Score for May 2021 was 33 and our school’s average score was 34.
+The world average IB Score for May 2023 was 30.2 and our school’s average score was 35.

 If you want to graduate from IB DP and continue your studies abroad, be sure that the British International School can help to make your dreams come true.
 For 20 years of working with IB, we have developed the most effective teaching system.
 Our educators are experts who have many years teaching experience.
 Our graduates are now students of the best universities in the world.